SciML/DiffEqCallbacks.jl/README.md

 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle)

-[DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) has an expressive callback system which allows for customizable transformations of te solver behavior.
+[DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) has an expressive callback system which allows for customizable transformations of the solver behavior.
 DiffEqCallbacks.jl is a library of pre-built callbacks which makes it easy to transform the solver into a domain-specific simulation tool.